ryanmcnally93/little-strings/README.md

 - Throughout the sites I looked at, I noticed primary colours being used heavily throughout.
 Any space deemed "boring" by kids but professional by adults is filled with exciting imagery and colours, and my web application is no exception!
 - I have chosen green and blue to grab kids attention, as well as a darker green and blue for text and borders, which change when you hover over them.
 - Some elements have also had the green and blue swapped around, to add some difference to the site, and the guitar button of the homepage changes from one to the other when you hover on it.
-- The exact shades I used were decided using [Coolors](https://coolors.co/).
+- The exact shades I used were decided using <a href="https://coolors.co/" target="_blank">Coolors</a>.
-- I then used the contrast checker on [Webaim](https://webaim.org/resources/contrastchecker/) to ensure the text was readable.
+- I then used the contrast checker on <a href="https://webaim.org/resources/contrastchecker/" target="_blank">Webaim</a> to ensure the text was readable.

 <img src="assets/images/readme-images/colours.png" width="75%" alt="An image of my colours, picked in coolors" style="display: inherit; margin: auto;">